Onesso/RESTFUL-and-sockets/README.md

 To proof that the process work we have requested payload for user id and we are able to print the Id at the controllers point.

+# Performing CRUD operations on the user profile

-# user.routes.js
+## user.routes.js

-this is a route just like app.js but it handles only the CRUD Operations to the user
+this is a route just like auth.route.js, but it handles only the CRUD Operations to the user

+the middleware {verifyToken} is applied to the routes.

+importance of the middleware it reduces repetition and makes modulations achieved

+## user.controller.js

+Here is where we are writing the logic of CRUD operations

+we have different ways of extracting data from the request

+    1.  query parameters or URL
+        example:
+            const id = req.query.id;
+            const id = req.params.id;

+    2.  request body (the data is sent in the request body)
+        example:
+            const id  = req.body